Orlando Arcia Preview, Player Props: Braves vs. Cubs

 Orlando Arcia At The Plate

-- He ranks 42nd in batting average, 72nd in on base percentage, and 78th in slugging among qualifying batters in MLB action.
+- Among qualified hitters in MLB action, he ranks 46th in batting average, 75th in on-base percentage, and 79th in slugging.

-- Arcia has picked up a hit in 81 of 133 games this season, with multiple hits 36 times.

-- He has hit a home run in 12.8% of his games this year, and 3.3% of his chances at the plate.
+- He has hit a long ball in 12.7% of his games this year, and 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.